codespell-project/codespell/README.rst

 Usage
 -----

-Check usage with ``./codespell.py -h``.
+Check usage with ``codespell -h``.
 There are a few command line options.
 Note that upon installation with "make install" we don't have the "py" suffix.
 We ship a dictionary that is an improved version of the one available `on Wikipedia <https://en.wikipedia.org/wiki/Wikipedia:Lists_of_common_misspellings/For_machines>`_